WHNY-FM

 WHNY-FM (104.7 MHz) is a radio station licensed to serve Henry, Tennessee, United States.
-The station is owned by Forever Communications, through licensee Forever South Licenses, LLC.
+The station, which broadcasts a country music format, is owned by Forever Communications, through licensee Forever South Licenses, LLC.

-WHNY-FM broadcasts a country music format.
+History

 The station was assigned the WMUF-FM call sign by the Federal Communications Commission on June 1, 1998.
 On September 20, 2010, the station changed its call sign to WRQR, and again on October 8, 2011, to WMUF.
 On July 1, 2019, the station changed its call sign to WHNY, and then to WHNY-FM on December 23, 2019.

 On March 2, 2020, WHNY-FM rebranded as "Big Henry" and shifted its format from country music to classic country in a simulcast with sister station WHNY.